(tenofovir alafenamide) Tablets

 Renal Laboratory Tests

-In a pooled analysis of Studies 108 and 110 in adult subjects with chronic hepatitis B and a median baseline eGFR of 106 and 105 mL per minute (for the VEMLIDY and TDF groups, respectively), mean serum creatinine increased by less than 0.1 mg/dL and median serum phosphorus decreased by 0.1 mg/dL in both treatment groups at Week 96.
-Median change from baseline to Week 96 in eGFR was -1.2 mL per minute in the VEMLIDY group and -4.8 mL per minute in those receiving TDF.
+In a pooled analysis of Studies 108 and 110 in adult subjects with chronic hepatitis B and a median baseline estimated creatinine clearance between 106 and 105 mL per minute (for the VEMLIDY and TDF groups, respectively), mean serum creatinine increased by less than 0.1 mg/dL and median serum phosphorus decreased by 0.1 mg/dL in both treatment groups at Week 96.
+Median change from baseline to Week 96 in estimated creatinine clearance was -1.2 mL per minute in the VEMLIDY group and 4.8 mL per minute in those receiving TDF.

 In subjects who remained on blinded treatment beyond Week 96 in Studies 108 and 110, change from baseline in renal laboratory parameter values in each group at Week 120 were similar to those at Week 96.
 In the open-label phase, median change in eGFR from Week 96 to Week 120 was -0.6 mL per minute in subjects who remained on VEMLIDY and 1.8 mL per minute in those who switched from TDF to VEMLIDY at Week 96.
 Mean serum creatinine and median serum phosphorus values at Week 120 were similar to those at Week 96 in subjects who remained on VEMLIDY and in subjects who switched from TDF to VEMLIDY.

 The long-term clinical significance of these renal laboratory changes on adverse reaction frequencies between VEMLIDY and TDF is not known.

 Bone Mineral Density Effects